msw2005/Market-Analysis/README.md

 - Perform statistical analysis on the data
 - Generate visualizations (and reports)
 - Support for multiple data sources (can be specified if any)
-- Modular and extendable Python codebase
+- Modular and extendable Python codebase.

 ## Installation
 To use this project, ensure you have Python 3.x installed.
 It is recommended to use a virtual environment.